-CROSS REF.:3:40 (Superintendent)
+CROSS REF.: 3:40 (Superintendent)

-2:140 Communications To and From the Board
+Communications To and From the Board

-The School Board welcomes communications from staff members, parents/guardians, students, and community members.
-Individuals may submit questions or communications for the School Board's consideration to the Superintendent or may use the electronic link to the Board's email address(es) posted on the District's website.
+The School Board welcomes communications from staff members, parents, students, and community members.
+Individuals may submit questions or communications for the School Board's consideration to the Superintendent or may use the electronic link to the Board's email address(es) that is posted on the District's website.
+In accordance with the Open Meetings Act and the Oath of Office taken by Board members, individual Board members will not (a) reply to an email on behalf of the entire Board, or (b) engage in the discussion of District business with a majority of a Board-quorum.